 Recreation.gov is definitely one of the best road trip apps.
 It’s the official website and app for making reservations for recreational activities and facilities managed by the U.S. federal government.

 You can find campgrounds and lodging, tours and activities, sign up for lotteries for the most popular things to do, and find information on what permits are required near you.

-Once you make reservations, they’re stored in the app.
+Once you do make reservations, they’re stored in the app.

-You can also make reservations in the app.
+You can reserve campsites on the website and app.
 We did, while sitting at the entrance to a campground in Mississippi.